oliwierptak/Everon1/README.md

     post[password] = '[[:alnum:]]{4,22}'

 It could be translated into commands for Everon:
-* Take 'url' from application.ini and replace %application.url% with it.
+* Take `url` from application.ini and replace `%application.url%` with it.
-* Make sure 'sid' parameter in URL consists lower cased letters and numbers only.
+* Make sure `sid` parameter in URL consists lower cased letters and numbers only.
-* Make sure 'location' parameter in URL consists alphanumerical and % symbol only.
+* Make sure `location` parameter in URL consists alphanumerical and % symbol only.
-* Make sure that parameter 'and' in _GET consists lower cased letters only.
+* Make sure that parameter `and` in _GET consists lower cased letters only.
-* Make sure that parameter 'else' in _GET consists numbers only.
+* Make sure that parameter `else` in _GET consists numbers only.
-* Make sure that parameter 'username' in _POST consists only lower cased letters and is not less then 3 nor longer then 16 characters.
+* Make sure that parameter `username` in _POST consists only lower cased letters and is not less then 3 nor longer then 16 characters.
-* Make sure that parameter 'password' in _POST consists only alphanumerical symbols and is not less then 4 nor longer then 22 characters.
+* Make sure that parameter `password` in _POST consists only alphanumerical symbols and is not less then 4 nor longer then 22 characters.

 Unless all those conditions are met, the request won't pass and error exception will be thrown.
 Of course you can write your own regular expressions.
-See router.ini for more examples.
+See `router.ini` for more examples.

 ## Config inheritance
 Not only one config can use values from another file (by using `$config_name.value_name%` notation),